Marijuana and life insurance

 Insurance companies determine their own rules, for the most part, when it comes to deciding how marijuana use will affect rates.
 Life insurance companies use a health classification system for policy applicants.
 There are five tiers to this ranking system: preferred plus, preferred, standard plus, standard and substandard.

 The better an applicant’s health and health-related behaviors, the better their health classification will be.
 This system is one place where the relationship between marijuana and life insurance can get tricky.

-Some companies will categorize marijuana users as tobacco users because the label ‘smoker’ already exists within the ranking system.
+Some companies may categorize marijuana users as tobacco users because the category ‘smoker’ already exists within the ranking system.
 In these situations, premiums can be significantly higher than for a non-smoker.
 However, other companies use a more nuanced approach to determine how marijuana use impacts applicants’ health.
 Still, some companies don’t raise rates for marijuana use itself but may do so for any underlying conditions that marijuana is being used to treat.

 The type of marijuana